 This question is asked a lot.
 Images come from the camera in a RAW format, and are ‘developed’ in software to ensure perfect exposure etc, before being exported as JPG.
 ‘Photoshopping’ won’t be done to large numbers of files.
 Usually, small blemishes can be removed on photos that will be included in your album.
 All supplied photos will have been closely checked before being supplied to the client.

-You are free to use the images in any way you like, after you have purchased the image files, whether on USB or disk.
+You are free to use the images in any way you like, after you have purchased the image files, whether on USB or downloaded from your wedding gallery.
 You can print, copy share or email them as you wish.
-Extra copies of the DVD-R’s in finished DVD cases are available for £15 (10 megapixel size), or on custom wooden USB stick for £39.95 (In full resolution up to 36 Megapixel).
+Extra copies of the custom wooden USB stick for £99.95 (In full resolution up to 24 Megapixel).

 The most popular albums are the modern digital albums, we call them Picturebook Albums.
 These are available in A4 and larger, 35x25cm size. (these are the closed-page sizes; pages open to twice this).